kythe/kythe/kythe/rust/fuchsia_extractor/README.md

 [gn]: https://gn.googlesource.com/gn/

 Technically, this extractor produces `kzip` files as any other extractor does, and the `kzip` file specification is well known.
-However, in practice, the kzip specification is open for interpretation (for example, what if you need to inject a specific extra file to a compilation unit?).
-That in turn can lead to mismatches in the interpretations that would break the ingestion pipeline.
+However, the `kzip` specification is not normative, so we made a best effort to interpret the specification.
+This means, some errors in the interpretation are possible.
 This document is an attempt to lay out any such assumptions for `fuchsia_extractor` going forward.